Showing posts with label Shoot 'em ups - Overhead. Show all posts

 Wanna see a screenshot from my (one-player) game?
 No?
 Well, here you go anyway...

-Each room holds so many possibilities for a whole new level of violence.
-It never gets dull!!!
+Each room holds so many possibilities for a whole new level of violence!!

 Guns and loud violence?

-We start with a pistol but our armoury is huge with a possible 18 weapons - including shotguns, rocket launchers, and lasers.
+We start with a pistol, but our armoury is huge with a possible 18 weapons - including shotguns, rocket launchers, and lasers.
 I bet Star Wars fans will enjoy using the lightsaber.
 Ammo and health are found in most rooms, so inspect lockers and tabletops.
-However, beware of potential traps like mines or even TNT crates.
+Beware of potential traps like mines or even TNT crates!

-This might be a bold statement, especially because the Atari ST has games like Rick Dangerous, Lemmings, and Gods but, I think Death Chase has the best dead scenes.
-Ignoring the enemy's deaths, ours is just as great.
+This might be a bold statement, especially because the Atari ST has games like Rick Dangerous, Lemmings, and Gods, but I think Death Chase has the best death scenes.
+Ignoring the enemy's deaths, ours are just as great.
 Which is an odd thing to say.
 Getting shotgun-blasted and seeing your body thrown across (numerous) rooms into a bloody heap is nothing short of sickening & hilarious all at the same time.
 Fantastic!!

-Death Chase is insanely good fun and bucket loads of it too.
+Death Chase has bucket loads of fun.
 Either solo or with a friend.

 Enemies?